microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

 ![shake-shake-example]({{"/assets/images/shake-shake-example.png" | absolute_url }})

+**Notice:** Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
+To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+{: .notice--warning}

 #### B. Compile and upload the Arduino sketch

 Use `Cmd+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Upload**.
 Then it will start compiling and uploading the Arduino sketch.
 After it is done, the DevKit will reboot and start running the code.